-Typical requirements for bonding and grounding are given in the National Electrical Code, 1975, Article 250.
+Typical requirements for bonding and grounding are given in the National Electrical Code, 1981, Article 250.
+All connections, wire sizes, etc. must conform to the requirements of the electrical codes in effect at the installation site.

-Periodic inspection is recommended, especially after service work has been performed on equipment anywhere in the electrical system.
+Periodically inspect the grounding system for soundness, especially after service work has been performed.